irmen/prog8/docs/source/building.rst

 By default, assembly code is generated and written to ``sourcefile.asm``.
-It is then (automatically) fed to the `64tass <https://sourceforge.net/projects/tass64/>`_ assembler tool that creastes the final runnable program.
+It is then (automatically) fed to the `64tass <https://sourceforge.net/projects/tass64/>`_ assembler tool that creates the final runnable program.

 Command line options